stellar/stellar-protocol/core/cap-concurrent-txs.md

 ## Motivation

-Users of the Stellar network must coordinate and navigate the sequence number for their account when transacting with more than one transaction at a time.
+Users of the Stellar network must coordinate and navigate the sequence number for their account when submitting more than one transaction at a time.

 Typically this involves throttling payments to be processed serially and risking the failure of one transaction invalidating a subsequent transaction.